citp/privacy-policy-historical/p/pl/pla/planeteves.com.md

-> *The following text is extracted and transformed from the planeteves.com privacy policy that was archived on 2017-06-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170602140313id_/http%3A//www.planeteves.com/pages/Privacy-Policy/pgid-699202.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the planeteves.com privacy policy that was archived on 2017-12-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171219191250id_/https%3A//www.planeteves.com/pages/Privacy-Policy/pgid-699202.aspx) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy of Planeteves.com

 This policy explains how we may collect, use and aggregate personal information about you on planeteves.com, any mobile or internet connected device or otherwise (“Website”).
 We respect your personal privacy and is committed to protecting it.